lybekk/offPIM/README.md

 1. [Download self-hosted offPIM](#downloads)
 2. Copy contents of the zip-file into a directory (or root) to an HTTP-server of your choosing. *offPIM uses relative paths, so any directory should work*

+**Note: A HTTP-server is not necessary, as offPIM has a "simple" tech stack, making it runnable can be run from a directory on the desktop**

 ### The hard way - Build it yourself
 1. Clone the repository